Cerebral palsy: Epidemiology

 Cerebral palsy occurs in about 2.1 per 1000 live births.
 In those born at term rates are lower at 1 per 1000 live births.
 Within a population it may occur more often in poorer people.
 The rate is higher in males than in females; in Europe it is 1.3 times more common in males.

 There was a "moderate, but significant" rise in the prevalence of CP between the 1970s and 1990s.
 This is thought to be due to a rise in low birth weight of infants and the increased survival rate of these infants.
-The increased survival rate of infants with CP in the 1970s and 80s may be indirectly due to the disability rights movement challenging perspectives around the worth of infants with a disability, as well as the Baby Doe Law.
+The increased survival rate of infants with CP in the 1970s and 1980s may be indirectly due to the disability rights movement challenging perspectives around the worth of infants with a disability, as well as the Baby Doe Law.
+Between 1990 and 2003, rates of cerebral palsy remained the same.

-As of 2005, advances in the care of pregnant mothers and their babies have not resulted in a noticeable decrease in CP.
+As of 2005, advances in the care of pregnant mothers and their babies did not result in a noticeable decrease in CP.
 This is generally attributed to medical advances in areas related to the care of premature babies (which results in a greater survival rate).
 Only the introduction of quality medical care to locations with less-than-adequate medical care has shown any decreases.
 The incidence of CP increases with premature or very low-weight babies regardless of the quality of care.
 As of 2016, there is a suggestion that both incidence and severity are slightly decreasing – more research is needed to find out if this is significant, and if so, which interventions are effective.
 It has been found that high-income countries have lower rates of children born with cerebral palsy than low or middle-income countries.

 Prevalence of cerebral palsy is best calculated around the school entry age of about six years; the prevalence in the U.S. is estimated to be 2.4 out of 1000 children.